sst/guide/_examples/how-to-add-google-login-to-your-sst-apps.md

     VITE_APP_API_URL: https://jd8jpfjue6.execute-api.us-east-1.amazonaws.com
 ```

-Similarly, add `prod`'s **Callback URL** `https://jd8jpfjue6.execute-api.us-east-1.amazonaws.com/auth/google/callback` to the **Authorized redirect URIs** in the GCP Console.
+Like we did when we ran `sst start`; add the `prod` **Callback URL** to the **Authorized redirect URIs** in the GCP Console.
+In our case this is — `https://jd8jpfjue6.execute-api.us-east-1.amazonaws.com/auth/google/callback`

 ![GCP Console Authorize Redirect URI For Prod](/assets/examples/api-sst-auth-google/gcp-console-add-authorized-redirect-uri-for-prod.png)

+## Conclusion

+And that's it!
+You've got a brand new serverless full-stack app that supports _Sign in with Google_.
+With a local development environment, to test.
+And it's deployed to production as well, so you can share it with your users.
+Check out the repo below for the code we used in this example.
+And leave a comment if you have any questions!

-## Cleaning up
+## Clean up

-You can remove the resources created in this example using the following command.
+Optionally, you can remove the resources created in this example using the following command.

 ```bash
 $ npx sst remove